jrconlin/cookie_munger/README.md

 This is a stupid idea.

-It came about because of [a tweet](https://twitter.com/jrconlin/status/1369435923037970434) about sites that force you to accept cookies.
+It came about because of a micro-post about sites that force you to accept cookies.

 I looked at [a site](https://www.acehardware.com/) and noticed a bunch of fairly complicated cookies being stuffed into my browser.
 Since I work on backend stuff and know exactly how folks love to screw with anything you hand them, I decided to create something that screws with what they've given me.